marczych/RayTracer/README.md

+Edgar Villarreal
+Marc Zych
+Steve Choo

+Ray Tracer Lab Write-Up

+The purpose of this write up is to discuss our implementation of a Ray Tracer using CUDA.
+We began this by "CUDA-izing" each original function that was written originally for the CPU.
+This involved a few basic steps:

+1. cudaMalloc-ing the appropriate memory on the device for the spheres, lights, and ray tracer.
+2. cudaMemcpy-ing from host to device.
+3. Adding necessary __device__, __global__, and __host__ constructs around all our calling functions to allow the code to run on the GPU.
+4. Performing the parallel computing steps on the device by calling one function: cudaTraceRays();
+5. Finally, we copy the results back to the host CPU from the device.

+The time for the Ray Tracer to run on the CPU was exactly 55.04 seconds to generate 105 ray traced spheres.
+Our parallelized CUDA version rendered the same scene in 31.5 ms. That adds up to about 185x speedup.
+The scene file we used for performance comparisons was ./scenes/ballsToTheWall.scn.

+To run:
+cd src
+make
+./RayTracer ../scenes/ballsToTheWall.scn 1 1 test.tga
+# Open test.tga

 #Ray Tracer!

 This is a simple ray tracer developed as a final project for CSC 471 Introduction to Graphics at Cal Poly.